gabrielbribeiroo/ScorePredictor/README.md

 ### **Usage Instructions**
-1. Access the Web Interface:
-Open your browser and navigate to ```http://127.0.0.1:8000``` or the hosted HTML page.
+- **Access the Web Interface**: Open your browser and navigate to ```http://127.0.0.1:8000``` or the hosted HTML page.
-2. Select Teams:
-Choose the home and away teams from the dropdown menu.
+- **Select Teams**: Choose the home and away teams from the dropdown menu.
-3. Adjust Absences:
-Use the sliders to indicate absence levels for each team.
+- **Adjust Absences**: Use the sliders to indicate absence levels for each team.
-4. View Predictions:
-Click the "Predict" button to see calculated probabilities.
+- **View Predictions**: Click the "Predict" button to see calculated probabilities.

 ### **Goals**
 This project integrates advanced sports statistics with logical programming to:
-1. Provide realistic predictions for Brasileirão 2025 matches.
+- Provide realistic predictions for Brasileirão 2025 matches.
-2. Assist in sports betting decisions with data-driven insights.
+- Assist in sports betting decisions with data-driven insights.
-3. Serve as a learning tool for combining Prolog, Python, and web technologies.
+- Serve as a learning tool for combining Prolog, Python, and web technologies.

 ### **Contributing**